01

 What the first three years of yacht ownership actually look like, in time and in money.

-In 2025 the global market for yachts above 24 metres turned over USD 8.5 billion in transactions, a 70 percent rise on the year before, eclipsed in the past decade only by the post-Covid surge of 2021.
-Stewart Campbell, Managing Director of BOAT International, identifies the largest single driver as the 100 percent depreciation provision in the United States' One Big Beautiful Bill Act.
-The market grew because the tax code changed, not because the demand structure shifted.
-The headline numbers are noisier than the underlying reality.
+In 2025 the global market for yachts above 24 metres turned over USD 8.5 billion, a 70 percent rise on the year before and eclipsed in the past decade only by the post-Covid surge of 2021.
+BOAT International identifies the largest single driver as the 100 percent depreciation provision in the United States' One Big Beautiful Bill Act.
+The market grew because the tax code changed; the demand structure underneath did not.

 The folklore of the 10 percent rule

-The industry shorthand for annual operating cost is 10 percent of the yacht's purchase price per year.
-Brokers quote it.
-Management companies quote it.
-Wealth managers, when they engage with the topic at all, quote it.
+The industry shorthand for annual operating cost is 10 percent of the yacht's purchase price per year, quoted by brokers and management companies alike.
 The rule has no traceable origin.
-No primary source attributes it to a single study or institution.
-It survives because it is roughly correct for new, mid-sized, lightly used yachts and because it is easy.
+It survives because it is roughly correct for new, mid-sized, lightly used yachts, and because it is easy.

 It is also wrong for most readers of The First Owner’s Reference.

-YachtBuyer, in published analysis, calls the rule "at best, obsolete or even misleading" for older or larger crewed vessels.
-As the asset depreciates the percentage rises mechanically, since running cost is a function of size and complexity, not residual value.
-A 50m yacht that cost EUR 50 million new and is worth EUR 30 million eight years later does not become 40 percent cheaper to operate.
-The same EUR 5 million annual run rate that was 10 percent of value at purchase is now nearly 17 percent.
+YachtBuyer calls the rule "at best, obsolete or even misleading" for older or larger crewed vessels.
+As the asset depreciates, the percentage rises mechanically: running cost is a function of size and complexity, not residual value.
+A 50m yacht worth EUR 30 million eight years after a EUR 50 million build does not become 40 percent cheaper to operate; the EUR 5 million annual run rate that was 10 percent of value at purchase is now nearly 17 percent.

 Working ranges from independent practitioner sources (Fraser Yachts, Ocean Independence, Foreland Marine) cluster between 8 and 15 percent for the first decade.
-For yachts over 40 metres, or older than seven years, the empirical band is closer to 12 to 20 percent.
+For yachts over 40 metres, or older than seven years, the figure is closer to 12 to 20 percent.
 Charter-active vessels run higher still.

-The honest position: budget on 12 to 15 percent for a typical 40m to 50m new build operated privately at moderate use, and revise upward for charter operation, larger size, or older age.
-Do not let any party who is paid contingent on a deal closing tell you otherwise.
+Budget 12 to 15 percent for a typical 40m to 50m new build operated privately at moderate use, and revise upward for charter operation, larger size, or older age.
+Do not let any party paid contingent on a deal closing tell you otherwise.

 What you actually buy

-The cost categories compound in an unintuitive way.
-The crew, not the fuel, is the dominant line.
-On a typical 50m yacht the breakdown looks roughly as follows.
+The cost categories compound in an unintuitive way: crew, not fuel, is the dominant line.

-What 4 to 8 weeks of annual use buys, then, is a fixed cost structure that runs whether the yacht is being used or not.
+What 4 to 8 weeks of annual use buys is a fixed cost structure that runs whether the yacht is used or not.
 Ocean Independence's owner-usage data places typical use at 4 to 8 weeks; committed users reach 12 to 16.
-Above that, charter operation is the only economically rational frame, and even that does not solve the problem.

 The depreciation reality

-The standard depreciation curve, drawn from broker-aggregated data at Yatco, IYC, and Yacht Hunter, runs roughly as follows.
-Year one: 10 to 20 percent decline from purchase price.
-Years two to five: a further 6 to 8 percent annually, compounding.
-By year five, a typical hull has lost 40 to 50 percent of its original value.
-The curve flattens after year five.
+The standard depreciation curve, drawn from broker-aggregated data at Yatco, IYC, and Yacht Hunter, runs roughly as follows: 10 to 20 percent off the purchase price in year one, then a further 6 to 8 percent annually compounding through years two to five.
+By year five a typical hull has lost 40 to 50 percent of its original value, after which the curve flattens.

-Quality builders hold value materially better.
+Quality builders hold value much better.
 Feadship, Lurssen, Royal Huisman, Vitters, and Baltic Yachts hulls can lose only single-digit percentages annually after year five.
-The pedigree premium is real, although the up-front cost is also higher.
 There is no peer-reviewed academic study of yacht depreciation; all published curves are broker-aggregated and self-reported, which is itself a finding.

 The yacht is not an investment.
 It is a depreciating asset whose depreciation is roughly the same magnitude as the annual operating cost in the early years.
 A USD 30 million yacht held for five years at moderate use will typically have lost USD 12 to 15 million in value and consumed another USD 15 to 22 million in opex.
 A nine-figure hold cost over the period is the realistic frame.